liorrm/liorrm.github.io/source/_posts/2014-11-10-enumerables-some-mixins-for-your-picks-ins.md

 numbers #=> [1, 2, 3, 4, 5]
 ```

-#each does nothing, while #map successfully executes the block and modifies each element of the array.
+The #each method does nothing, while #map successfully executes the block and modifies each element of the array.
 But does it really change the array?
 Not exactly.
 It shows you a modified version of that array with the code block executed, but you can think of that as a temporary glimpse into what it would do it if actually did modify it.
 As you can see in the above example, if you call the array after calling the code block on it, it remains unchanged.
 For a true, permanent change, we need the "!" at the end, or we could save the modified array to a new variable.
 The exclamation point at the end of a method indicates that the method is what is called a "dangerous" or "destructive" method (or colloquially, a "bang" method) because it permanently changes the composition of the array, as the example below demonstrates:

 ```ruby
 numbers = [1, 2, 3, 4, 5]